karlbuscheck/nyt-wordcloud/README.md

 ## Acknowledgements

-This project is based on the notebooks provided by Michele Samorani, Associate Professor, Information Systems & Analytics the Leavey School of Business at Santa Clara University.
+This project is based on the notebooks provided by Michele Samorani, Associate Professor in the Department of Information Systems and Analytics at the Leavey School of Business at Santa Clara University.
 Professor Samorani's guidance in our NLP class made this project possible, allowing me to apply and extend the concepts covered in the course to build this word cloud.

 ## Note
 This notebook is a work in progress.
 The only way to code is to practice.
 Stay tuned for more.